Understand star schema and the importance for Power BI

 In a Power BI model, a measure has a different—but similar—definition.
 It's a formula written in Data Analysis Expressions (DAX) that achieves summarization.
 Measure expressions often leverage DAX aggregation functions like SUM, MIN, MAX, AVERAGE, etc. to produce a scalar value result at query time (values are never stored in the model).
 Measure expression can range from simple column aggregations to more sophisticated formulas that override filter context and/or relationship propagation.
 For more information, read the DAX Basics in Power BI Desktop article.

 It's important to understand that Power BI models support a second method for achieving summarization.
-Any column—and typically numeric columns—can be summarized by a report visual or Q&A. This is a convenience for you as a model developer, as in many instances you do not need to create measures.
+Any column—and typically numeric columns—can be summarized by a report visual or Q&A. These columns are referred to as implicit measures.
+They offer a convenience for you as a model developer, as in many instances you do not need to create measures.
 For example, the Adventure Works reseller sales Sales Amount column could be summarized in numerous ways (sum, count, average, median, min, max, etc.), without the need to create a measure for each possible aggregation type.

 However, there are two compelling reasons for you to create measures, even for simple column-level summarizations:

-- When you know report authors will query the model by using Multidimensional Expressions (MDX), then the model must include measures.
-MDX can't achieve summarization of column values.
-This is highly relevant when a Power BI dataset is queried by using MDX, and this is the case when using Analyze in Excel (PivotTables issue MDX queries).
+- When you know your report authors will query the model by using Multidimensional Expressions (MDX), then the model must include explicit measures.
+Explicit measures are defined by using DAX.
+This design approach is highly relevant when a Power BI dataset is queried by using MDX, because MDX can't achieve summarization of column values.
+Notably, MDX will be used when performing Analyze in Excel (PivotTables issue MDX queries).

 Note that this design approach works well for reports authored in the Power BI service and for Q&A. However, Power BI Desktop live connections allow report authors to show hidden fields in the Fields pane, which can result in circumventing this design approach.